SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/dependency-injection.md

 will magically give us that object.
 And that's *good* - that's a recipe to writing bad code.

-So how *do* we get services?
-Currently, we only know one way: by autowiring them into our controller methods.

 ## Passing Dependencies to the Method?

+So how *can* we get access to services?
+Currently, we only know one way: by autowiring them into our controller methods... which we can't do here, because that's a superpower that *only* controllers have.

-what I'm about to show you is not actually the correct solution, but I want to take things one step at a time knowing what we know.
-Now, one option is that we can actually pass the markdown parser and cache from our controller into the `parse()` function.
-So let's actually do that.
-I'm going to add two new arguments here.
+Hmm, but one idea is that we *could* *pass* the markdown parser and cache *from* our controller *into* the `parse()`.
+This won't be our *final* solution, but let's try it!
-`MarkdownParserInterface $markdownParser`, and then `CacheInterface` from `Symfony\Contracts`, `$cache` and good, just as simple as that.
-This is now happy.
-All the variables are defined and in `QuestionController`, we're not going to need to pass this `$markdownParser` and `$cache`.
-Cool, so let's see if that works.
-We've over refreshed and it does.
-Now I mentioned this is not the final solution and here's why.
-If you think about it, the markdown parser object and the cache object aren't really,

-aren't really input to the parse function.
-What I mean is it made sense when we made the parts function to make the `$source` in arguments.
-Of course you have to pass into the source that you want parsed, but these next two arguments don't really control how this function behaves.
-They're not really arguments that you would normally put on a parse function.
-Instead, they're really dependencies that this service needs in order to do its work.
-It's just stuff that needs to be available so that it can get its job done.
-And for dependencies like this, for objects or configuration that your service just needs in order to get his job done, instead of passing them through the individual functions, we instead pass them through the constructor.
-So we're going to create a new public function `__construct()`, and I'm actually going to move those two arguments.

-I will delete them from our function down there and move them up here.
-Now, first thing I want you to know before I finish this is that auto wiring works in two places in Symfony.
-It works in the construct method of your services and in the methods to your controller and actually the construct method of your service.
-This is actually the main place that auto wiring works is the main place it's supposed to work.
-It also works.
-Uh, auto wiring also works on the methods of your, uh, controller, but that's a special superpower only for your controller.
-So for example, we wouldn't, uh, be able to put like `MarkdownParserInterface` here and expect Symfony to auto wire that because we are the ones that are actually choosing what arguments to pass to that function.
-So it's auto wiring works in the constructor.
-Now what are we going to do with those arguments?

-We're going to do is we're actually going to create two private properties for them, `$markdownParser` and another private property called `$cache`.
-Then down here we're going to say `$this->markdownParser = $markdownParser`.
-And `$this->cache = $cache`.
-So we're doing is we're saying whenever, whenever we are instantiated and Symfony is going to instantiate us, Symfony will pass us the markdown parser, the cache service.
+On `parse()`, add two more arguments: `MarkdownParserInterface $markdownParser` and then `CacheInterface` - from `Symfony\Contracts` - `$cache`.
+Cool!
+Now this method is happy.

+Back in `QuestionController`, pass the two extra arguments: `$markdownParser` and `$cache`.

+Ok team - let's see if this works!
+Find your browser and refresh.
+It does!

+## Method Arguments versus Class Dependencies

+On a high level, this solution makes sense: since we can't grab service objects out of thin air in `MarkdownHelper`, we *pass* them to the method.
+But, if you think about it, the markdown parser and cache objects aren't really "input" to the `parse()` function.
+What I mean is, the `$source` argument to `parse()` makes *total* sense: when we call the method, we *of course* need to pass in the content we want parsed.

+But these next two arguments don't really control how the function behaves... you would probably always pass these *same* values each time you called the method.
+No, instead function arguments, these objects are more *dependencies* that the service needs in order to do its work.
+It's just stuff that *must* be available so that `parse()` can do its job.

+For *dependencies* like this - for service objects or configuration that your service simply *needs* in order to get its job done, instead of passing them through the individual methods, we instead pass them through the *constructor*.

+## Dependency Injection via the Constructor

+At the top, create a new `public function __construct()`.
+Move the two arguments here... and delete them from `parse()`.

+Now, before we finish this, I need to tell you that autowiring in fact works in *two* places.
+We already know that you can autowire services into your controller methods.
+But you can *also* autowire services into the `__construct()` method of services.
+In fact, this is the *main* place where autowiring is meant to work.
+The fact that autowiring *also* works for controller methods was... kind of an added feature to make life easier.
+And it *only* works for controllers - you wouldn't be able to add a `MarkdownParserInterface` argument to `parse()` and expect Symfony to autowire that because *we* are the ones that are calling that method and choosing the arguments.

+*Anyways*, when Symfony's instantiates our `MarkdownHelper`, it will pass use these two arguments thanks to autowiring.
+What do we... *do* with them?
+Create two private
+properties: `$markdownParser` and `$cache`.
+Then, in the constructor, set those:
+`$this->markdownParser = $markdownParser` and `$this->cache = $cache`.

-All we're going to do in the construct method is just store them on a property.
-We're not going to do anything else.
-Just put them on a property.
-So later when our code then calls this parse function, we know that these two properties will hold those objects.
-So we can use them down here, `$this->cache`, and then we don't need to pass the `$markdownParser` to the `use` because down here we can say `$this->markdownParser` that is now a perfect service.
-We've auto wire our dependencies to the constructor and then use, set them on properties and then use them down below.
-So in `QuestionController`, we can remove these two arguments.
-They're not, they don't even exist anymore.
+Basically, when the object is instantiated, we're taking those objects and storing them for later.
+Then, when we call the `parse()` method, these two properties will already hold those objects.
+Let's use this: `$this->cache`, and then we don't need to pass `$markdownParser` to the `use` because we can instead say `$this->markdownParser`.

+I love it!
+This class is now a *perfect* service: we add our dependencies to the constructor, set them on properties, then use them below.

+## Dependency Injection?

+By the way, what we *just* did has a fancy name!
+It's dependency injection.
+But don't be too impressed: it's a simple concept.
+Whenever you're inside a service - like `MarkdownHelper` - and you realize that you need something that you don't have access to, you'll follow the *same* solution: add another constructor argument, create a property, *set* that onto the property, then use it in your methods.
+*That* is dependency injection.
+A *big* word to *basically* mean: if you need something, don't expect to grab it out of thin air: force Symfony to pass it *to* you by adding it to the constructor.

-And when we move over, it works.
+Phew!
+Back `QuestionController`, we can celebrate by removing the two extra arguments to `parse()`.
+And when we move over and refresh... it works!

-If this didn't feel totally comfortable yet, don't worry.
-This process of creating services is something that we're gonna do, uh, over and over again.
-But we now have this beautiful new service, this new tool that we can use from anywhere in our application.
-We pass it the markdown.
-We want eight takes care of the caching and the markdown processing.
-We don't need to worry about it at all.
-So to celebrate in `QuestionController`, we don't need to have these arguments anymore.
-Actually want to delete the second and third argument.
-Look how simple it is.
-I even go up the top here and oops, even though it doesn't hurt anything, I will delete those to you statements.
+If this didn't feel *totally* comfortable yet, don't worry.
+The process of creating services is something that we're gonna to do over and over again.
+The benefit is that we now have a beautiful service - a tool - that we can use from anywhere in our app.
+We pass it the markdown string  and it takes care of the caching and markdown processing.

-Next, let's talk about something else.
-Maybe services.yaml.
-I'm not sure.
+Heck, in `QuestionController`, we don't even need the `$markdownParser` and `$cache` arguments to the `show()` method anymore.
+Remove them and, on top of the class, even though it doesn't hurt anything, let's delete those two `use` statements.

+Next: the service container holds services!
+That's true!
+But it *also* holds something else: scalar configuration.